mcrosson/kmk-ardux/README.md

 **Important!**

-Display support will *not* work on the `nice!nano` mcu.
-The mcu does *not* have enough ram to drive the display and ardux at the same time.
+We've extended and adjusted the main KMK `Display` class to work around a memory allocation bug that can surface on the nice!nano.
+This work around will cause the display to 'blink' brifely whenever it is updated.

 ## For Developers